ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics workspace delete`
 {: #schematics-workspace-delete}

 Delete a workspace from your {{site.data.keyword.cloud_notm}} account.
 The deletion of your workspace does not remove any {{site.data.keyword.cloud_notm}} resources that you provisioned with this workspace.
 You can access and work with your resources from the {{site.data.keyword.cloud_notm}} dashboard directly, but you cannot use {{site.data.keyword.bplong_notm}} to manage your resources after you delete the workspace.

+{{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
+The host can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
+You need to wait before calling the command again.
 The table describes the delete workspace and destroy resources with the action.
 {: shortdesc}

 Decide if you want to delete the workspace, any associated resources, or both.
 This action cannot be undone.
 If you remove the workspace and keep the resources, you need to manage the resources with the resource list or CLI.